 - CI\CD execution – such executing test cases allows you to run automated tests, manual tests, and both types of tests simultaneously – in Mixed Run mode.
 When working with automated tests, the user can go to the CI service in use and see what stage the test is at.
 In this case, all the statuses of automated tests will be displayed in Testomat.io.

-- Rerun automated tests manually – sometimes to check particularly important tests or if the results of the automated test are unreliable, you may need to run auto-tests manually.
+- Rerun automated tests manually – sometimes to check particularly important test scripts or if the results of the automated test are unreliable, you may need to run auto-tests manually.
 To do this, just select the test you want and click Relaunch manually.

 - Rerun failed tests – in addition to the individual automatic tests, you can also set up a manual mode for failed tests.
 To do this, select the desired tests and check the Relaunch Failed on CI checkbox.
 The system will re-run the failed tests and display their results.